PoliticalGraveyard.com

 Fitzgerald, Thomas W. — of Port Richmond, Staten Island, Richmond County, N.Y.
 Democrat.
 Delegate to New York state constitutional convention 6th District, 1894.
 Burial location unknown.

 Fitzgerald, Tom — of Kansas City, Jackson County, Mo.
 Democrat.
 Alternate delegate to Democratic National Convention from Missouri, 1948.
-Still living as of 1948.
+Presumed deceased.
+Burial location unknown.

 Fitzgerald, Vincent L. — of Mt.
 Clemens, Macomb County, Mich.
 Democrat.
 Alternate delegate to Democratic National Convention from Michigan, 1936; candidate for Michigan state house of representatives from Macomb County, 1942.
-Presumed deceased.
 Burial location unknown.

 Fitzgerald, W. E. — of Wichita Falls, Wichita County, Tex.
 Mayor of Wichita Falls, Tex., 1937.
 Presumed deceased.
 Burial location unknown.